-A single two year graduate degree offered by the ANU College of Medicine, Biology and Environment
+A single two-year graduate degree offered by the ANU College of Science.

 The ANU Master of Biological Sciences is a flexible coursework program that can be tailored to suit your specific educational goals.